-Total liabilities increased from P109.75 billion to P110.18 billion.
+Total liabilities increased from P109.75 billion to P116.11 billion.

-Total current liabilities decreased from P88.02 billion to P87.51 billion.
-The Group actively reduces its debt, leading to a decrease in loans payable and interest costs.
+Total current liabilities increased from P88.02 billion to P92.47 billion.
+The Group's borrowings increased primarily due to the ongoing construction in the property sector.
 Contract liabilities pertain to unearned tuition fees and unearned lease revenue, which are reduced as the corresponding revenue is recognized as of the period.
-Increase in due to related parties pertains to liability of a subsidiary in the financial sector.
+Increase in due to related parties pertains to liability of a subsidiary in the financial services sector.
 Insurance contract liabilities consist of unearned insurance premiums, provision for claims payable, legal policy reserves and other insurance payables of the insurance segment.
 Net decrease is due to settlement of payables to reinsurers.
 Net movement in lease liabilities pertains to new lease agreement entered into by the education sector.

-Total noncurrent liabilities increased to P22.67 billion from P21.73 billion.
+Total noncurrent liabilities increased to P23.64 billion from P21.73 billion.
+Contract liabilities pertain primarily to advances and rental deposits of the property sector.
 Insurance contract liabilities net of current portion pertains to insurance contract liabilities of the life-insurance subsidiary, which are expected to be settled beyond one year after the balance sheet date.
 Deferred reinsurance commissions pertain to portion of commission related to unexpired periods of the policies at the end of the reporting period.

-Consolidated equity increased to P51.22 billion from P50.21 billion, while consolidated retained earnings increased from P12.59 billion to P12.91 billion.
+Consolidated equity increased to P52.61 billion from P50.21 billion, while consolidated retained earnings increased from P12.59 billion to P13.37 billion.